AkinariHex/oTMD/README.md

 ### Bugs and Code Format

-The project is into his earlier stage and it's written not in the perfect way.
-We'll fix the problems and the code going on with the updates.
+The project is currently into its early stage and is not written perfectly.
+We'll fix the problems and the code going forward through updates.

 ### Contributors